de-things/.github/profile/README.md

 I have few examples of how things work, so you can dive into it, observing this organization page.

 *P.S.
-Some reference links in russian, so if you can't read it, ehh...
+Some reference links in russian, so if you can't read their's content, ehh...
 Good luck!~*

 🐈